ARIZONA APPEALS ATTORNEY

 Rule 32 post-conviction relief proceedings or federal 2255 post-conviction relief proceedings are initially brought before the sentencing judge.
 These types of post-conviction actions can be advantageous because the sentencing judge can hold an evidentiary hearing to develop the record.
 Even if the sentencing judge denies the Rule 32 post-conviction relief proceeding or the federal 2255 post-conviction relief proceeding, that denial can be appealed to the appellate court for review.

-The law firm of Marc J. Victor, P.C. has represented hundreds of clients in state and federal appellate matters as well as state and federal post-conviction proceeding matters.
+The Attorneys For Freedom Law Firm has represented hundreds of clients in state and federal appellate matters as well as state and federal post-conviction proceeding matters.
 We have experience successfully arguing federal appeals at the 9th Circuit Court of Appeals in San Francisco.
 We bring the same zealous advocacy and commitment to excellence to our appellate practice that we have always offered at the trial level.
 We would be happy to consult with you regarding a possible appeal or post-conviction matter.